Genetalks/gtz/README.md

 	If software version information appears, the installation is successful.
 ## Quick Start <span id="quick-start"></span>
 GTX.Zip Professional needs to be installed on the current machine.
-If not, please go to the [-How to Install-](#install) .
+If not, please go to [-How to Install-](#install) .

 1. **Make bin file to enable high rate compression** Take the human sample species as an example, make the index file (*bin* file) required for GTX.Zip high rate compression